 Australian Government Unveils National Cultural Policy, Starts Clock on Streaming Quotas

-Australia’s contemporary music space score the ultimate pat on the back with a thank-you from the nation’s leaders and the promise of new support systems and levers for funding, plus a timeline for streaming content quotas, all of which is laid-out in the long-awaited national cultural policy.
+Australia’s contemporary music space scores the ultimate pat on the back with a thank-you from the nation’s leaders and the promise of new support systems and levers for funding, plus a timeline for streaming content quotas, all of which is laid-out in the long-awaited national cultural policy.

 The document, dubbed Revive, was presented Monday morning (Jan.
 30) by prime minister Anthony Albanese, the goal of which is to “puts the arts back where they’re meant to be – at the heart of our national life.”